jifox/set_managed_configuration_ios/blog/brownfield_network_automation_with_ansible_part2.md

 The rest of this page describes YAML configuration, Ansible playbook, and Jinja2 template I used to remove configuration section from Cisco IOS device configuration with regex matches (the full source of the playbook can be found on github).

-The playbook uses the following variables to describes the configuration sections that have to be removed.
+The playbook uses the following variables to describe the configuration sections that have to be removed.
 You could place the variables at the top of the play (under **vars**), or include them with **include_vars**.

 ```yaml
   ...